 The Cancer, Cardiovascular Disease and Pulmonary Disease (CCPD) Competitive Grants Program released the Request for Applications (RFA) on August 4, 2014.
-The Program will compete for funding for fiscals years 2016 through 2018.
+The Colorado Colorectal Screening Program will compete for funding for fiscal years 2016 through 2018.
 We know that the funding amount will be greatly decreased for direct service costs but we are currently working on our application for future funding in hopes of continuing the program in the areas of patient navigation and comprehensive colorectal cancer screening.
-The grant application is due September 30, 2014 and award notification should be no later than December 1, 2014.
+The grant application is due September 30, 2014.
+Award notifications should be no later than December 1, 2014.

 Colorado Colorectal Screening Program has successfully competed for funding

 for a three year grant, which will allow us to substantially restore activities

 of the program.
 The first year of the grant will span 9 months, beginning

 October 2012.
 The program will focus on restoring endoscopic screening throughout the state, including some treatment and patient navigation support.
 CCSP will also continue to support comprehensive cancer screening, including high sensitivity fecal occult blood testing (FOBT/FIT) and will increase partnerships with other chronic disease prevention programs.

 The Program is currently operating in a 3 month grant extension spanning from July 1, 2012 - September 30, 2012.
 Funding for fiscal year 2013 is pending approval by the Board of Health.
 If awarded, activities for fiscal year 2013 will begin October 1, 2012.